 Lux Express buses make the time fly quicker than any low cost airline.
 Instead of getting crammed in like Latvian Sprats, knees digging into the person in front’s back, you get a decent bit of leg room, power sockets, free internet access, a wee screen with a selection of terrible films, and for those who want to splash out on the “Lounge” area up the back, you get a single seat per side of the bus, a snack, a bottle of water, and the quiet satisfaction of being about 20 Euros poorer than everyone else for the privilege.

-For a complete change of scenery you might prefer a Tuscan vineyard or a North American city break but each Baltic capital most definitely has a flavour of its own and is great to explore as a shorter and more affordable weekend destination.
+For a complete change of scenery you might prefer a Tuscan vineyard or a North American city break but each Baltic capital most definitely has a flavour of its own and is great to explore on a shorter and more affordable weekend away from Riga.

 The “holy trinity of supermarkets”